kevinkid135/onk_bankSim/README.md

 # Setup

-The following was successful using java version 1.7.0_111 on Bash.
+The following was tested using java version 1.7.0_111 on Bash.

 To create a .jar executable (and run it):

 ## Front End

-Before we begin, make sure that the frontEnd/ directory are in the current directory (`ls` returns the 'frontEnd' folder).
+Before we begin, make sure that the /frontEnd directory are in the current directory (`ls` returns the 'frontEnd' folder).

 1. Create the **.class files** from the .java files (.java -> .class)
   ```bash